Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Model

-where $\mathbf{x}_{g_0}=(x_{j})_{j:g_0(j)=g_0(i)}$ is $n_{g_0}\times 1$.\footnote{Since we only consider the within-transformation of the Fixed Effects model below, \eqref{mom} can be relaxed to $\mathbb{E}[\epsilon_{i}|n_{g_0},\mathbf{x}_{g_0}]=0$.
-We maintain the form of \eqref{mom} to maintain comparability with the literature.} The moment condition supposes that group size and the characteristics of the group members are strictly exogenous with respect to $\epsilon_{i}$.
-However, $n_{g_0}$ and $\mathbf{x}_{g_0}$ can be arbitrarily dependent on $\alpha_{g_0}$.
+where $\mathbf{x}_{g_0}=(x_{j})_{j:g_0(j)=g_0(i)}$ is $n_{g_0}\times 1$.\footnote{Since we only consider the within-transformation of the fixed effects model below, \eqref{mom} can be relaxed to $\mathbb{E}[\epsilon_{i}|n_{g_0},\mathbf{x}_{g_0}]=0$.
+We maintain the form of \eqref{mom} to maintain comparability with the literature.} The moment condition supposes that group size and the characteristics of the group members are exogenous with respect to $\epsilon_{i}$.
+However, both can be arbitrarily dependent on $\alpha_{g_0}$, which allows for selection of individuals into groups.
 The model includes correlated effects (captured by $\alpha_{g_0}$), endogenous peer effects ($\beta$) and contextual peer effects ($\delta$).

-For simplicity of exposition, following \cite{bramoulle09} results are presented for the case where there is a single characteristic $x_{i}$.
-All results continue to apply in the more general case in which $x_{i}$, $\gamma$ and $\delta$ are K-dimensional vectors.
-To ensure that the reduced form of \eqref{struc} exists, we additionally assume that $|\beta|<1$, in which case the reduced form is
+For simplicity of exposition, following \cite{bramoulle09} we present results for the case where there is a single characteristic $x_{i}$.
+All results continue to apply in the more general case in which $x_{i}$, $\gamma$ and $\delta$ are vectors.
+As explained in Section \ref{lit}, this model is well understood from a theoretical perspective and is pervasive in applied work.
+Moreover, it can be microfounded based on a game in which utility depends on one's own action and the average action of the others in the group (see \cite{blume15,bramoulle20}).